 Disable the subject selection tab and show the subject creation page;

-Preselect internally the “Is the subject already anonymized?” option as “yes” and do not display it;

 Prefill the Birth Date and the Sex field with the patientBirthDate element and the patientSex element in the upload-job.xml file.
-These two fields are not modifiable;

-Ask the user to enter a Common Name as the PID-SHS; the common name will be pre-filled with a name like patient1 according to the latest patient in database when the flag is.OFSEP = true;
+These two fields are not modifiable.
+Display the common name calculated for this subject.
+Ask user to select the imaged object category, the language hemispheric dominance, the manual hemispheric dominance and enter a personal comment.
+Imaged object category is mandatory but there is no obligation to fill the other fields.

 Disable the local anonymization and store the PHK-OFSEP in the database of the SHS;

 Store all 10 other hash values in the upload-job.xml in the database: PseudonymusHashValues table.